• Skip to primary navigation

 • Wash and roughly chop the apples (I always leave the skins on, but feel free to remove them prior to chopping) .

-• Fill individual bowls (I used large ramekins) with the mixture, it should pile up higher than what the bowl is since the fruit will break down and shrink as it cooks.
+• Fill individual bowls (I used medium ramekins) with the mixture, it should pile up higher than what the bowl is since the fruit will break down and shrink as it cooks.
 You can also use a 9 inch pie pan if desired.

 • Cut out squares a little larger than the diameter of the bowls you are using and place them over the filling.
 Push the edges down on the lip of the bowl.
 For the corners, I just folded them in before pressing the edges down.